efalken/OracleSwap/README.md

 Solidity contracts, though these are also verified on the etherscan.
-Developers can save time modifying this code, but it is also useful to give users the opton to download such a front end, because it makes their interactions more secure and allows the the ability to fully audit the functionality.
+Developers can save time modifying this code, but it is also useful to give users the opton to download such a front end, because it makes their interactions more secure and allows the ability to fully audit the functionality.

 Installation - Front End to OracleSwap contract
 -----------------------------------------------